About CARA

 Who we are

 CARA is funded by the UK’s Foreign, Commonwealth and Development Office.
-It is a central component of the UK government’s commitment to tackling climate change, restoring nature and supporting countries at the forefront of the crisis.
+It is central to the British government’s commitment to tackling climate change, restoring nature, and supporting countries at the forefront of the crisis.
+To achieve impact at scale, we are working closely with five main implementation partners across seven interlinked themes that address a broad swathe of critical climate adaptation themes.

 The Flexible Fund component allows FCDO to deliver responsive and innovative programming through other partners across the Indo-Pacific region.